In this article

 - 10) Our wonderful team has started growing again

-What a year it’s been!
+What a year it’s been, we’re having a look at Tenzo’s 2020 results.
 We started 2020 growing 10% month-on-month and gearing up to expand the team to take full advantage of the numerous enterprise pilots we were running and to serve our ever-expanding SME customers in 10 different countries.

 Though we were hearing about a novel virus in Wuhan, like most did not think much of it.
 That is until the UK announced its first case at the end of January – it all started moving very quickly from that point on, with Italy and France announcing lockdowns and the UK following shortly after.